 First responders can qualify for special offers across a wide range of categories.
 Many businesses that offer these discounts are retail stores, selling everything from clothing to cars.
 Others provide services, such as travel, entertainment, and cellphone service.
 Even institutes of higher education have gotten in on the act, offering discounts to first responders seeking advanced degrees.

 - Overstock.
-Police officers, firefighters, paramedics, and EMTs are all entitled to a free Club O Gold membership at Overstock.
+Police officers, firefighters, and health care providers like paramedics and EMTs are all entitled to a free Club O Gold membership at Overstock.
 It gives them a 5% discount on all purchases, free returns on select items, price matching of competitors’ stores, and other perks.
 To get your free membership, sign up and verify with ID.me.

 - Walmart.
 In April 2020, Walmart announced that it would offer a designated pickup time for online grocery purchases to people most at risk from COVID-19.
-Each day, the hour from 7am to 8am is reserved for first responders and other customers designated at high risk by the Centers for Disease Control and Prevention.
-This includes people over age 60, people with disabilities, pregnant women, and caregivers of newborns.
+Each day, the hour from 7am to 8am is reserved for first responders and other customers designated as high-risk by the Centers for Disease Control and Prevention.
+That includes people over age 60, people with disabilities, pregnant people, and caregivers of newborns.

 Apparel & Accessories

-One of the largest categories of first responder discounts is apparel and accessories.
-From underwear to outerwear and from sunglasses to shoes, both men and women in first-responding professions can find deals on everything they wear.
+One of the largest categories of first-responder discounts is apparel and accessories.
+From underwear to outerwear and from sunglasses to shoes, first-responders can find deals on everything they wear.

 - Adidas.
 This sportswear brand offers first responders a 30% discount on all purchases at Adidas.com.
 Medical professionals, military service members, and teachers also qualify.
 To get the discount, sign in and verify your identity through ID.me.

 - Asics.
-Both first responders and other medical professionals can get a one-time 40% discount on all full-price products on Asics.com.
-Through Dec.
-26, 2020, the savings are even better: 50% off full-price items and 10% off clearance items.
+Medical professionals, including first responders, and military members can get a one-time 40% discount on all full-price products on Asics.com.
 To get this deal, verify your status through SheerID.
 You’ll receive a one-time promo code you can copy and enter during checkout.

 - Carhartt.
 This clothing retailer is known for its durable casual clothing.
-First responders, nurses, military members, and teachers can all get a 25% discount at Carhartt by registering through ID.me.
+First responders, military members, and medical professionals can get a 25% discount at Carhartt by registering through ID.me.

 - Clarks.
-This shoe seller offers variable discounts for police, firefighters, EMTs, military members, airline employees, and teachers.
+This shoe seller offers variable discounts for police, firefighters, EMTs, military members and their families, medical professionals, and teachers.
 To see how much the available discount is on a given product, simply select your profession at checkout on ClarksUSA.com.
-The site directs you to ID.me to verify your identity before giving you the discount.
+The site directs you to ID.me to verify your identity before granting the discount.

 - Jockey.
 Both active and retired first responders are eligible for a 10% discount on underwear from Jockey when they verify their status through ID.me.
 The site also provides the same discount for active and retired military members, their immediate families, and students.